 Professional communication skills need to be employed in the meeting room, at the water cooler, and especially over email and other instant communications, where all too often, people fire off heated messages they come to regret later, or employ a tone with their words that gets misinterpreted.

-Here’s a pro tip: if you’re locked in a disagreement with a co-worker, and you have to send them an email to sort things out, take the time to re-read the email before you send it, and make sure there’s nothing in it that will offend them or raise HR alarms.
+Here’s a pro tip for being professional at work: if you’re locked in a disagreement with a co-worker, and you have to send them an email to sort things out, take the time to re-read the email before you send it, and make sure there’s nothing in it that will offend them or raise HR alarms.
 Also make sure the email doesn’t comes off as passive-aggressive.

-Here’s another pro tip: instead of trying to sort through a disagreement via email, request to speak to the co-worker in person, and hash it out face-to-face.
+Here’s another pro tip for being professional at work: instead of trying to sort through a disagreement via email, request to speak to the co-worker in person, and hash it out face-to-face.
 An action like this sends a message that you know how to deal with confrontation in a brave, mature, and head-on manner.

 8. Be Intellectually Honest